 Outside is the best viewing area I have seen at a GA airport.
 Benches and picnic tables are adjacent to the runway.

 Heading back to Brookhaven we went GPS direct, intending to fly at 7,500; clouds turned that into 9,500.
-We picked up flight following from NY while climbing out of Sky Manor.
-New York Approach provided vectors around departing JFK traffic.
+We picked up flight following from NY air traffic control while climbing out of Sky Manor.

 Cruising above the clouds on the way home.

-If you don’t own an airplane you can still enjoy the fantastic Manhattan skyline by visiting one of the helicopter tour companies along the Hudson river in Manhattan.
+If you don’t own an airplane you can still enjoy the fantastic Manhattan skyline by visiting one of the helicopter tour companies along the Hudson river in Manhattan or by chartering a private airplane in the NYC area.